ahessling/STM32F4Template/README.md

 You can also let CMake generate project files for **Eclipse**.
 Try executing `build-eclipse` which generates a project directory **as a sibling to the root directory of this project**.
 This is the way recommended by CMake.
 In Eclipse, just import the newly created project directory.
 All paths should have been automatically discovered so that the auto-completion feature works.

+# Adaption
+I tried to keep this template as clean as possible.
+The CMake settings I made should be self-explaining and you should be able to easily create your own project with this template as a base.

+General project settings (the name, STM32 device family, important library defines, the linker and startup files) are made in the [root CMakeLists.txt file](CMakeLists.txt).

+In [CMake/GNU-ARM-Toolchain.cmake](CMake/GNU-ARM-Toolchain.cmake), you can find the global C/C++ compiler and core flags.
+These should be sane for most STM32F4-based projects, but you might need to adjust them.

+In the `lib/startup_files` subdirectory, you can find the startup files for all STM32F4 families.
+Select the correct one and copy it to the `src` directory.

+You must also edit [src/CMakeLists.txt](src/CMakeLists.txt) as it contains your source files that should be compiled and linked.

+Please also make sure that the linker file is correct.
+In most applications, this default linker file suffices and the only things you might have to change are the flash and RAM sizes in the `MEMORY` section.

+Last but not least: The included [src/system_stm32f4xx.c](src/system_stm32f4xx.c) works for the discovery board.
+Adapt it to your own needs (clock configuration, PLL, etc.).
+But this is beyond the scope of this project.

+## Other STM32 families
+This template targets the STM32F4 family.
+But targeting other families (e.g. STM32F0) should be easy.
+Just adapt the core flags and exchange the standard peripheral library.

 # References
 These projects helped me a lot while creating this template:
 - [STM32-CMake-CodeSourcery](https://github.com/adrienbailly/STM32-CMake-CodeSourcery)